hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    If millimeters are expected to import, set the scene unit length settings to *Millimeters*.
    The meshes can also be converted to imperial unit measures if this is enabled in the scene units.

-Pivot Origin
-   Moves all geometry to the pivot origin.
-Enable this option for transformed pivot centers to move the geometry back to its origin.

 Apply Transform
    Applies object transformations after importing.
 If unchecked, all transformations will be cleared and the objects will stay at its origins.

-World Space
-   Use world matrix instead of local matrix to transform the objects.
-   This is useful for older 3ds files from 3D Studio DOS which only used world space to transform the objects.
-   It is also useful if the object was exported without apply transform.

 Forward / Up Axis
    Since many applications use a different axis for 'Up',